Chapter 25 : Tangles

-I followed Madame Poppy through the labyrinth of bed and medical supplies, trying to steady my heartbeat.
-For some reason, walking across the Hospital Wing reminded me of when I first heard about Aidan's accident.
-I had ran through the entirety of St. Mungo's, trying to find him, completely out of control — I had socked Potter in the nose, for God's sake.
+I followed Madame Pomfrey through the labyrinth of bed and medical supplies, unsuccessfully trying to steady my heartbeat as I walked.
+For some reason, being in the Hospital Wing now reminded me of when I had first heard about Aidan's accident.
+I had run through the entirety of St. Mungo's trying to find him, completely out of control — I had socked Potter in the nose, for God's sake.
 What a complete contrast that was from now, with all five of us walking calmly towards the beds, taking our own sweet time.
-It seemed to take an eternity.
+It seemed to last an eternity.
 Each footstep was agony, each second that ticked by a millennium.

 And then finally, we were there.
 Behind me, Dom was sniffling.
-Fred’s hand was on my shoulder (it amazed me how he could go form creepy to comforting in two seconds flat).
-And Potter was standing right next to me, so close I could feel the warmth radiating from his body, his fingertips barely brushing against mine, feather-light but enough for me to feel.
+Fred’s hand was on my shoulder (it amazed me how he could go from creepy to comforting in two seconds flat).
+And Potter was standing right next to me, so close I could feel the warmth radiating from his body, the back of his hand barely brushing against mine, feather-light but enough for me to feel.

-I took in a deep breath.
-Madame Poppy reached up and drew back the curtain...
+I took in a deep breath and prepared myself.
+Madame Pomfrey reached up and drew back the curtain...

 And there he was.

 Lying on the bed, healthy and breathing and miraculously awake.
 He looked the same as ever — boyish toffee-colored hair curling up around the ears.
 Warm, twinkling blue eyes.
 And that smile on his face — oh god, I had missed it so much.
 It felt like my whole body had compressed into one single, shuddering sliver of amazement, glowing with the impossibility of it all — here he was, awake, alive, amazing...

-You see, after Dom had finished hyperventilating and Freddy released Aidan from his twenty minute long man-hug, Madame Poppy and the other’s had left us alone so that Aidan and I could “talk.”
+After Dom had finished hyperventilating and Freddy had released Aidan from his twenty minute long bear-hug, Madame Poppy and the others had graciously left us alone so that Aidan and I could “chat.”
 They were probably expecting heartfelt declarations of sibling-love and joy, probably expecting me to collapse in a puddle of tears and emotional vulnerability.
 But that was not reality...
-Reality was two of us were just sitting here.
+Reality was two of us just sitting on Aidan's bed.
 In.
 Complete.
 Silence.

 I couldn’t stop staring at him.
-It was amazing, really.
-So much had changed, and yet, when my gaze was locked with his, it felt like everything was still the same.
-I was tethered to him.
-There was an unseverable connection between us, one that would always be there, even if I didn’t truly realize it.
+It was amazing how much had changed, and yet, when my gaze was locked with Aidan's, there still remained underneath it all the enduring, unshakeable fact that I was tethered to him.
+Between us existed a bond, one that would always be there, even if I didn’t truly realize it.
 He was my brother.
-And as much pain and stress and heartbreak as he’s put me through, I couldn’t — literally, physically couldn’t — forget that.
+And as much pain and stress and heartbreak as he’d put me through, I couldn’t — literally, physically couldn’t — forget that.

 There was a long, long pause.
 We didn’t break eye contact, just stared at each other, sitting together cross-legged on his hospital bed.
 Not touching.
 Tentative.
 Nervous.
 Quiet.
-Almost as if we were meeting for the first time.
+We might as well have been meeting for the first time.

 “Hi,” he said back, and oh god, it was Aidan.
 Talking.
 Smiling.
 With his fresh-laundry smell, and that dimple in his left cheek, and the sprinkling of freckles across his nose.
-With every little detail I noticed, it was like a pleasant surprise, or the resurfacing of some happy memory — like finding a galleon in your jeans pocket, or remembering the lines to a song you used to love a long time ago.
+With every little splash of detail I noticed, it was like a pleasant surprise, the resurfacing of some happy memory — like finding a galleon in your jeans pocket, or remembering the lines to a song you used to love a long time ago.
 I couldn’t get enough of him.
 All I could do was stare and stare and stare, unwilling to believe that this was truly happening, gulping in the vision in front of me.

 Aidan.
 My Aidan.

 We looked at each other some more.
-I drank in the features of his face, trying to memorize every freckle and dimple in case he ever left me again.
+I hungrily drank in the features of his face, trying to memorize every freckle and dimple in case he ever left me again.
 God, I’d missed him.
-There was so much I wanted to say, everything ranging from emotional proclamations of joy to a mum-style lecture about Quidditch safety, but now that I was finally faced with my brother, I was left blank.
+There was so much I had wanted to say, everything ranging from emotional proclamations of joy to a mum-style lecture about Quidditch safety, but now that I was finally faced with my brother, I was left blank.

 Instead of words, I had only a singular memory of the two of us, stubbornly resurfacing to my mindseye.
 We had been seven years old.
 It had been summertime, I remember, and I had been getting ready for a dance recital after having taken a couple free ballet courses at the community center.
-It was right after my parents got divorced, and when you’re that young and your life changes like that, the little things — even stuff like crappy kid dance recitals — start to mean a lot, ya know?
+It was right after my parents got divorced, and when you’re that young and your life changes like that, the little things — even stuff like crappy kid dance recitals — start to mean a lot.

 I reminded my mom of it everyday, making her promise to take me.
-It was on a sunday night, seven o’clock at the community theatre.
+It was on a Sunday night, seven o’clock at the community theatre.
 I even hung up the flyer advertisement on our fridge.
-I was so excited, I practiced my bows and how I would wave to my fans and sign autographs.
+I was so excited, I practiced my bows and how I would wave to the audience.

-But, as you’ve probably guessed already, dear ol’ mumsie didn’t follow through.
+But, as you'd probably guessed already, mum didn’t follow through.
 See, she’d taken the divorce pretty hard.
 Already a sensitive person, my mum had been left in tatters after my dad abandoned us.
 There had been a whole sixth-month long period in which she'd just suffer random, delirious breakdowns, bursting into tears while she was in the middle of doing something menial like sweeping the floor or folding our laundry.
 She would lock herself in her room for days on end, the blinds and door shut, refusing to come out unless for food.
-To this day, mum and dad still insist that their divorce was a mutual decision.
-But Aidan and I know better — dad left mum, and that destroyed her.
+To this day, mum and dad still insist that their divorce had been a mutual decision.
+But Aidan and I knew better — dad left mum, and that had destroyed her.

-My mum’s a good person.
-But she’s...she’s so sensitive, you know?
-She’s got a young soul.
-So I can’t really blame her for leaving us like that.
 For the next few months after the divorce, I had to take care of myself.
 And Aidan.
 I would pack our lunches, order take-out for dinner, even clean and go grocery-shopping.
 At the age of seven.
-Occasionally, Mum would come out of her room and carry out the charade of the family unit for a bit longer, maybe do some dish-washing — her movements always so jerky and mechanical, that wistful, blank look in her eyes — but she would either just give up or, worse yet, smash whatever she washed into little pieces.
+Occasionally, Mum would decide to come out of her room and carry out the charade of the family unit for a bit longer, maybe do some dish-washing — her movements always so jerky and mechanical, that dazed look in her eyes — but she would either just give up half-way through, or, worse yet, smash whatever she washed into little pieces.

 Yeah.
-Those few months, the Bennett Household wasn’t a very fun place to be.
+Those few months, the Bennett Household hadn't been a very fun place to live.

 Anyway, my dance recital.
 Like I said, mum was shut off in her own little word.
-I was distraught — I knew that she wasn’t going to take me or watch the show, hell I had always known from the start that the whole thing was a lost cause.
-Which was why I was so surprised when Aidan showed up in my bedroom door, told me to “quit crying like a little baby,” and declared that he was taking me to the show.
+I was distraught — I knew that she wasn’t going to take me or watch the show, hell, I had always known from the start that the thing was a lost cause.
+Which was why I'd been so surprised when Aidan showed up at my bedroom door, told me to “quit crying like a little baby,” and declared that he was taking me to the show.

 But then Aidan pulled out his shiny red bike.
-It was practically new — dad had bought it for him after the divorce in one of his lame attempts to win us over through gifts (side note: divorced parents have the potential to pretty much equal Christmas, birthdays, Hanukah, and Halloween all in one).
-Aidan, Gryffindor through and through even back then, had refused to use it on principle.
+It was practically new — dad had bought it for him after the divorce in one of his lame attempts to appease his guilt and win us back over with shiny things.
+Aidan, Gryffindor through and through even back then, had refused to ride it on principle.
 But he made an exception for me.

 Aidan was always making exceptions for me.

 So that was how we got to the community theatre.
-Me on the handlebars of Aidan’s shiny red bike, wearing a ridiculously fluffy tutu, Aidan peddling furious behind me, the evening wind rushing past us in a blur of adrenaline and laughter and sweet, crisp summer air.
-Several near spills, scraped knees, and bickering matches later, and we were there.
+Me on the handlebars of Aidan’s shiny red bike, wearing a ridiculously fluffy tutu, Aidan peddling furious behind me, the evening rushing past us in a blur of adrenaline and laughter and blue summer air.
+Several near spills, scraped knees, and minutes of bickering later, and we were there.

-He watched the whole show, smiling from ear to ear like a proud parent, and when it finished, he was the one who led the standing ovation.
+He watched the whole show, smiling from ear to ear like a proud parent, and when it finished, he'd jumped to his feet in a standing ovation.

 First day of primary school, a teacher yelled at me for spilling glue on the desks.
 The next day, that same teacher mysteriously found all of her papers and supplies on the roof of the school, courtesy of my brother and a little bout of accidental magic.

-That was Aidan and I in a nutshell.
+That was us in a nutshell.
 We sure as hell weren’t perfect, but we looked out for each other.

 ...And that wasn’t going to stop.
 Ever.